espruino/EspruinoDocs/info/Interfacing.md

 Bluetooth LE
 -------------

+If you just wish to receive non-private data from an Espruino Bluetooth LE device (eg temperature, or when a button is pressed) we'd recommend that you use [Bluetooth LE Advertising](/BLE+Advertising).
+This is connectionless and low power, so is flexible and robust.
+[See this link](/BLE+Advertising) for code examples.

-Espruino Bluetooth LE devices provide a serial port as something called the 'Nordic UART Service'.
+For two way communication, Espruino Bluetooth LE devices provide a serial port as something called the 'Nordic UART Service'.
 While this is now used by many devices, it is not part of the Bluetooth SIG's standard for Bluetooth LE, so no operating system will add it as a communications port in the same way that USB devices